lynx-x-ray-observatory/soxs/doc/source/users_guide/thermal_spectra.rst

 AtomDB table files will be looked for in (1) the current working directory and (2) the location specified by ``soxs_data_dir`` in the :ref:`config`.

-Once you have an :class:`~soxs.apec.ApecGenerator` object, you can use it to generate thermal spectra using the :meth:`~soxs.apec.ApecGenerator.get_spectrum` method.
-The parameters are:
+Once you have an :class:`~soxs.thermal_spectra.ApecGenerator` object, you can use it to generate thermal spectra using the :meth:`~soxs.thermal_spectra.ApecGenerator.get_spectrum` method.
+The parameters
+are:

 * ``kT``: The temperature of the plasma, with default units of keV
 * ``abund``: The metal abundance, in solar units.
 Includes C, N, O, Ne, Mg, Al,